votingworks/arlo/server/migrations/README.md

 Then, use Alembic to autogenerate a migration script:

-    pipenv run alembic revision --autogenerate -m "Some description of the migration"
+    poetry run alembic revision --autogenerate -m "Some description of the migration"

 The resulting migration script will be in `migrations/versions`.